BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 One of Heroku's core feature is deploying, managing, and scaling apps with your favorite languages [Node, Ruby, Python, Java, PHP, Go and more].

 In this article, I'll show you how to take an existing Node.js app and deploy it to Heroku.
-From creating your Heroku account, till adding a Database to your deployed application.
+From creating your Heroku account, until adding a Database to your deployed application.

 ## Prerequisites

-In my previous article, I wrote about "[Building a SlackBot with Node.js and SlackBots.js](https://www.bolajiayodeji.com/building-a-slackbot-with-node-js-and-slackbots-js/)" and I promised to write a follow up article to show how to host the SlackBot on either Heroku, Zeit or Netlify and publish it to the Slack Apps store.
-Well, this is the follow up article but without the "Publishing to Slack Apps" part, we'll cover that in another article.
+In my previous article, I wrote about "[Building a SlackBot with Node.js and SlackBots.js](https://www.bolajiayodeji.com/building-a-slackbot-with-node-js-and-slackbots-js/)" and I promised to write a follow-up article to show how to host the SlackBot on either Heroku, Zeit or Netlify and publish it to the Slack Apps store.
+Well, this is the follow-up article but without the "Publishing to Slack Apps" part, we'll cover that in another article.

 I assume you have/ know the following already: